Planet GNOME#

 To be on Planet GNOME a blog needs to be maintained by a GNOME Foundation member or a Google Summer of Code/Outreachy intern.

-Additions, updates, and fixes to Planet GNOME should be reported as issues against the planet-web project.
+Additions, updates, and fixes to Planet GNOME should be reported as issues against the Planet GNOME website project.

 Getting your blog ready for Planet GNOME#